 Together, the examiner and DDS medical consultant decide on the level of exertion you're capable of and any restrictions that might limit the types of jobs you're able to perform.
 This consultant uses your medical records and notes from your doctor to make the determination about your ability to work.

-Using a “Functional Capacity Argument” for Your Migraine Case
+Using a "Functional Capacity Argument" for Your Disability Claim for Migraines

-It’s very common for those filing a disability claim for migraines to use a “functional capacity argument.”
-When you build a case using this idea, you claim that due to the duration and frequency of your migraines, your capacity to perform simple tasks, entry-level tasks, and low-stress tasks is reduced, and you are no longer a reliable employee.
-You may also argue that the side effects of the medications you use interfere with your work ability.
-This argument says that your capacity to function is so diminished by your migraines that you’re unable to perform any type of work.
+It's very common for migraine sufferers to use a "functional capacity argument" when filing a disability claim.
+When you build a case using this argument, you assert that due to the duration and frequency of your migraines, your capacity to perform simple tasks, entry-level tasks, and low-stress tasks is reduced, and you are no longer a reliable employee.
+You may also argue that the side effects of the medications you use interfere with your ability to work.
+This argument says that your capacity to function is so diminished by your migraines, you're unable to perform any type of work.

 Here is a brief overview of some functional limitations that are specific to migraine disability cases: